znmahbub/SVCJ-Deribit-Inverse-Options-Pricer/README.md

 # Deribit Inverse Options — FFT Pricing & Calibration

-This repository contains the core research code behind a thesis project on **pricing and calibrating Deribit-style inverse options** under **affine stochastic volatility models with jumps (SVCJ)**.
+This repository contains the core code behind a thesis project on **pricing and calibrating Deribit-style inverse options** under **affine stochastic volatility models with jumps (SVCJ)**.

 The code is organized around a simple pipeline: